Portland State University: Research

 The Carnegie Classification of Institutions of Higher Education ranks Portland State as a university with "higher research activity."
 The 1.4 million-volume, six-floor Branford Price Millar Library is located in the center of campus, opposite Fariborz Maseeh Hall on Park Avenue, and has several computer labs, technology and faculty reading rooms, and video viewing rooms.
 Built in 1966 as a rectangular structure, the library's convex wall of glass facing the campus' park blocks was added in 1989 to surround and preserve a large copper beech tree that was planted in 1890.

 The Millar Library houses approximately 1,422,427 volumes, 640 print subscriptions, 97,065 accessible electronic books, 2,592,288 microforms, 69,762 maps, and 133,978 audio-visual materials.
 It is also a repository for federal documents, housing over 400,000 government documents.
-The Millar Library is open to the public, and allows non-students access to their catalogues of PDF files and published online journals.

 Rankings

 U.S. News & World Report ranked Portland State as a second tier research university in their 2017 report, but listed it as unranked nationally.